-Fitness optimization models predict that solitary bees should be more risk averse than social bees (Jones 2010, Rodríguez-Gironés and Bosch 2012).
-This is because solitary bees are the sole caretakers of their offspring: if they die while foraging, their reproductive effort is wasted.
-If solitary bees are more risk averse, they may display similar pre-landing avoidance behaviors to flower occupying predators and competitors.
-Relatively few studies, however, have examined the effects of antagonists on the foraging behavior of solitary bees.

-Bees adept at finding high quality flowers will likely have higher fitness; however, many of the cues bees use for optimizing foraging are also used by predators and competitors (Greco and Kevan 1994, Heiling et al. 2004).
-This could put bees that are adept foragers at higher risk of predation and competition, so they need to adopt strategies for predator or competitor avoidance.
-Visually cryptic predators should induce these avoidance behaviors in experienced bees (Ings et al. 2012), whereas obvious competitors may reduce the likelihood of visiting a flower regardless of experience (but see Dawson and Chittka 2014).
+Fitness optimization models predict that solitary bees should be more risk averse than social bees (Jones 2010, Rodríguez-Gironés and Bosch 2012), given that individual female solitary bees are the sole caretakers of their offspring.
+Female mortality while foraging would therefore effectively eliminate their reproductive effort.
+However, bee response to predators or competitors could vary greatly depending on a number of factors.
+On the one hand, if solitary bees are more risk averse, they may display pre-landing avoidance behaviors to flower occupying predators and competitors that are similar to those of social bees.
+On the other hand, many of the cues bees use for optimizing foraging are also used by predators and competitors (Greco and Kevan 1994, Heiling et al. 2004), potentially increasing predation risk and competition.
+In addition, visually cryptic predators should induce these avoidance behaviors in experienced bees (Ings et al. 2012), whereas obvious competitors may reduce the likelihood of visiting a flower regardless of experience (but see Dawson and Chittka 2014).
 Alternatively, if the consequences of not detecting a predator or competitor are rarely realized by foragers, ignoring the floral occupant and visiting as many flowers as quickly as possible would maximize a bee’s foraging efficiency (Burns 2005).
-Understanding how bees, especially solitary bees, respond to floral occupants in non-laboratory settings provides important insights into bee foraging strategies and the resulting intra-community interactions.
-We examined solitary bee foraging behaviors using freely foraging bees in an experimental garden planted with the prairie sunflower, Helianthus petiolaris Nuttall (Asteraceae) as a food resource.
-We used the presence or absence of two flower occupants, the Colorado soldier beetle, Chauliognathus basalis LeConte, (Cantharidae) (Figure 1) and an ambush bug, Phymata americana Laporte (Phymatidae) (Figure 1), as the competitor and predator respectively.
-If solitary bees are more risk averse, they may initially respond to non-threatening floral occupants in the same way as they respond to ambush predators.
-However, bees may also learn to disregard floral occupants that pose no threat.
-We hypothesized that solitary bees would respond to both floral occupants by modifying their foraging behaviors to better assess floral characteristics and avoid encounters with occupants.
-Specifically, we predicted that 1) solitary bees will be less likely to collect pollen and nectar from occupied flowers, 2) solitary bees will visit occupied flowers less frequently and 3) solitary bees will spend less time per visit on occupied flowers.
+Understanding how solitary bees respond to floral occupants in non-laboratory settings would provide important insights into bee foraging strategies and the resulting intra-community interactions.

+Here we examine the behavior of solitary bees visiting prairie sunflowers (Helianthus petiolaris, Asteraceae) in response to the presence of predators and competitors.
+We observed solitary bee foraging behaviors using freely foraging bees in an common garden and compared bee foraging activities in response to a competitive beetle and a cryptic predatory hemipteran.
+We predicted that if solitary bees were more risk averse, they would respond to non-threatening floral occupants (competitors) in the same way they responded to ambush predators.
+Specifically, we predicted that solitary bees would: 1) be less likely to collect pollen and nectar from occupied flowers, 2) visit occupied flowers less frequently, and 3) spend less time per visit on occupied flowers.

 Materials and Methods